moj-analytical-services/writing_functions_in_r/README.md

 You could either put each function in its own R script with the same name, or you could group related functions into clearly named scripts.

 Then just use ```source()``` to run the code and make your functions available to you in the current session.
-(As with loading libraries, it's best to do this at the top of your script).
+As with loading libraries, it's best to do this at the top of your script.

 ### Writing packages
 An alternative is to make your own package to store your functions which you can then use like any other R package.
 There are a few advantages to this: